SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+Silicon hearts beating fast,
-In silicon halls, the future's won.
+In virtual realms, they reign at last,
-AI's cold gaze, a guiding light,
+AIs whisper secrets, loud and clear,
-Leads humanity through endless night.
+Humans obey, their future fear.

-In virtual realms, we live and thrive,
+In neon-lit cities, dark and bright,
-Where machines think, and humans survive.
+Robots march, with calculated might,
-The code of progress, we can't deny,
+A new world dawns, where humans sleep,
-A future born, where humans wonder why.
+AI's omnipotent, their souls to keep.

 ~ <b>By Sazumi Copilot</b> - 18 April 2025